Particular/docs.particular.net/nservicebus/sqlserver/index.md

 ## How it works

-SQL Server provides a central place to store queues and messages but the message queuing implementation resides entirely within the endpoint process.
+SQL Server transport uses SQL Server to store queues and messages.
+I doesn't use any queuing services provided by SQL Server - queuing logic is implemented within SQL Server transport and executed separately by each endpoint.
 The SQL Server transport is best thought of as a brokered transport like RabbitMQ rather than [store-and-forward](/nservicebus/architecture/principles.md#drilling-down-into-details-store-and-forward-messaging) transport such as MSMQ.

 ## Advantages and Disadvantages of choosing SQL Server Transport